 Read more: What is a Street Priority?

-4. What is the difference between a “Regional” street and “Collector” street?
-Regional Streets (Priority 1) are major routes such as Portage Ave. & Main St
+Regional Streets (Priority 1) are major routes such as Portage Avenue and Main Street.

 Collector Streets (Non-Regional / Priority 2) include non-regional bus routes and streets based on traffic counts.
 The term "Collector" is used because these streets "collect" traffic from the surrounding major routes and Residential streets.

-The City of Winnipeg makes use of five different types of parking bans in order to effectively remove snow from Winnipeg streets.
+The City of Winnipeg makes use of parking bans in order to effectively remove snow from Winnipeg streets.
+For more information:

 This parking ban is implemented to ensure that the City is able to provide the level of service that is mandated by the City's Snow and Ice Control Policy for our Priority 1 and Priority 2 street systems.
 This parking ban is particularly critical in the Downtown Square because the City provides an enhanced level of snow clearing in that area.